-Spinach ohitashi is a simple dish made with blanched spinach soaked in a soy and dashi based sauce.
-It's tasty and makes a great side dish for any Japanese meal!
+Spinach ohitashi is a simple dish made with blanched spinach soaked in a soy and dashi-based sauce.
+It’s quick, tasty and makes a great side dish for any Japanese meal!

 Disclaimer: This post contains Amazon affiliate links to help our readers find the products used by us.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 What is ohitashi?

 Ohitashi (お浸し) is a simple side dish made with blanched vegetables that have been soaked in a dashi-based sauce.
 Because of the short cooking time, the vegetables maintain their natural color and texture whilst the sauce lightly flavors them and adds subtle umami.